abe-source/Rock-Band-Generator/README.md

 python3 main.py
 ```

-If tool run successfully you should see a menu with options.,
+If tool run successfully you should see a menu with options:

 ![images/ezgif.com-gif-maker.gif](images/ezgif.com-gif-maker.gif)